Additional Cleveland Guardians Info

 The Cleveland Guardians had a great 2022 season, leading the American League East division by eleven games when the regular season came to an end.
+The team's final record was 92-70, with identical home and road records.
 The White Sox, Twins, Detroit Tigers, and Royals were out of playoff contention, as the Guardians found themselves in a Wild Card matchup against the Tampa Bay Rays.
 The Guardians took the Wild Card series in two games.
 Next up, the team faced the New York Yankees.
 That series went to game five, where New York advanced to the next round.

 Guardians 2021 Season Review